-MAX MITS FOR: TYPE OF CLAIM Claims administrator to decide initial claim (if no additional information is needed) (whether adverse or not) Extension of time by Plan for determining initial claim Claims admini- strator to notify claimant of informa- tion needed from claimant to decide initial claim, if not provided by claimant Claims admini- strator to notify claimant of claimant's failure to follow proper procedures Claimant to then provide needed infor- mation (if extension allowed by Plan) Claims admini- strator to decide claim after requesting additional information and notifying claimant (if applicable) Claimant to file appeal Claims administra- tor to decide appeal Post- Ser- vice Claims No later than 30 days after receipt of claim by the claims administrator.
+Г MAXIMUM TIME LIMITS FOR : Claims administrator to decide initial claim (if no additional information is needed) (whether adverse or not) Extension of time by Plan for determining initial claim Claims admini- strator to notify claimant of informa- tion needed from claimant to decide initial claim, if not provided by claimant Claims admini- strator to notify claimant of claimant's failure to follow proper procedures Claimant to then provide needed infor- mation (if extension allowed by claims administr ator) Claims admini- strator to decide initial claim after requesting additional information and notifying claimant (if applicable) Claimant to file appeal Claims administra- tor to decide appeal No later than 30 days after receipt of claim by the claims administrator.
 One time 15- day extension allowed if (i) due to matters beyond claims administrator's control and (ii) claims administrator notifies claimant before end of initial 30-day time period of the circumstances requiring such extension and the date claims administrator expects to render decision.
-If extension is due to claimant's failure to submit information, notice will describe required information.
-Note: Claims administrator may or may not allow extension due to claimant's failure to provide needed information.
-N/A N/A At least 45 days after receipt of notice from claims admini- strator.
-Note: Claims admini- strator may or may not request needed informa- tion from claimant.
+No later than 30 days after receipt of incomplete claim by claims administra tor.
+Notice will describe required information.
+Note: Claims Administra tor may or may not allow extension due to claimant's failure to provide needed information.
+N/A No later than 45 days after receipt of notice from claims admini- strator.
+Note: Claims admini- strator may not request needed informa- tion from claimant.
 No later than 15 days after earlier of (i) claims admini- strator 's receipt of additional information from claimant, if requested, or (ii) end of time period given to claimant to provide additional information (45 days).
 180 days after receipt of denial by claimant.
-One level appeal: 60 days after claims administra- tor's receipt of appeal from claimant.
-Two level appeal: First level - 30 days after claims administra- tor's receipt of claimant's first level appeal request.
+One level appeal and external review: 60 days after claims administra- tor's receipt of appeal from claimant.
+Two level appeal no external review: First level - 30 days after claims administra- tor's receipt of claimant's first level appeal request.
+Second level - 30 days after claims administra- tor's receipt of claimant's first level appeal request.
 Second level - 30 days after claims administra- tor's receipt of claimant's second level appeal request.